Författare

 Richard J. Evans

-Richard J. Evans är en uppskattad författare inom Historia och arkeologi och Samhälle och politik med totalt 13 böcker tillgängliga på Bokkollen, utgivna hos Penguin Books Ltd, Penguin Books, Lind & Co.
+Richard J. Evans är en uppskattad författare inom Historia och arkeologi och Samhälle och politik med totalt 13 böcker tillgängliga på Bokkollen, utgivna hos Penguin Books Ltd, Lind & Co, Granta Books.

-Bland verken finns Coming of the Third Reich, som toppar listan över Richard J. Evanss populäraste böcker.
-Verken spänner över historia & arkeologi och tilltalar läsare som uppskattar genren.
+Bland verken finns Hitler's People, som toppar listan över Richard J. Evanss populäraste böcker.
+Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Hitler's People: The Faces of the Third Reich – ett annat uppskattat verk av Richard J. Evans.
+Prova The Third Reich at War, 1939-1945 – ett annat uppskattat verk av Richard J. Evans.

 På Bokkollen gör vi det enkelt att navigera i Richard J. Evanss författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.